 Explore the Wild is a preserved natural setting home to black bears, red wolves, and lemurs.
 Natural observation areas, 750-foot boardwalk, outdoor microscopes, and field cameras look into this dynamic natural landscape, its wildlife, plant life, and supporting habitats.
 Included with admission to the Museum of Life and Science.

 Three-story tropical butterfly conservatory, the largest on the East Coast, featuring exotic flowers and tropical plants in a rainforest area and stream garden.
 Insectarium has more than 25 live exotic species of insects and an extensive collection of mounted specimens from around the world.
 Included with admission to the Museum of Life and Science.

 Horse rentals, camps, trail rides, holiday-themed rides, and boarding.
-B-Bar Farm & Tack Shop is a community barn, family owned and operated for over 40 years.
+B-Bar Farm & Tack Shop is a community barn, family-owned and operated for over 40 years.
 Nestled off the beaten path and just minutes to I-85 it is a great family-friendly experience.
-The facility offers a large barn, several pasture areas, a lighted riding ring and on-site tack shop for horsemanship supplies.
+The facility offers a large barn, several pasture areas, a lighted riding ring, and an on-site tack shop for horsemanship supplies.

 Horses are available for rent (as well as facilities for use by horse owners) with other animals to entertain friends and family as well — dogs, cats, chickens, and yes, even goats.

 Named one of the top 10 public gardens in the U.S. by TripAdvisor and winner of the 2013 Horticulture Magazine Award for Garden Excellence, Duke Gardens is a stunning 55-acre public garden on the campus of Duke University and one of the premier university gardens in the country.

 Duke Gardens also has a café, gift shop, and visitor center with an elegant rental hall.
 It offers classes, walking and trolley tours (reserved in advance), free drop-in programs for families, and other events for adults and children, as well as internships, summer camps, and volunteer opportunities.

-10. Notasium.
 Notasium is an interactive, music-based play space and school designed to awaken the musician in any child at any age.
 The space provides ample room for lessons, classes, and birthday parties, including time in the play area and music activities.
 Notasium also offers summer camps and track-out camps, which aim to incite the love of music in your children.

 There is so much to do in Durham I cannot wait to get this adventure started.
 Learn more about everything Durham has to offer!
-Visit this website for more Kid-FriendlyThings To Do to choose from, or head over here to find family friendly places to eat.
+Visit this website for more Kid-FriendlyThings To Do to choose from, or head over here to find family-friendly places to eat.
 Plan the perfect summer getaway to Durham for you and your family today!